 Discussion

 The aim of the current study was to evaluate the effect of short-term administration of prednisolone on the osseointegration process of implants in a canine model.
-Our null hypothesis was that there were no significant differences between prednisolone and control groups regarding osseointegration process.
-The null hypothesis was rejected as the BIC of the control group was significantly higher than that of prednisolone group.
+Our null hypothesis was that there would be no significant differences between prednisolone and control groups regarding osseointegration.
+The null hypothesis was refuted as the BIC of the control group was significantly higher than that of prednisolone group.

-According to the present findings, all implants in either groups had the highest reverse torque values.
-This test was introduced by Roberts et al (10) in 1984 and was developed by Johansson and Albrektsson (11, 12).
-It is among the most reliable techniques to assess the implant-alveolar bone integrity and is very accurate in estimating clinical BIC.
-However, reverse torque test is an aggressive method which is highly destructive and could solely be used in animal models (13, 14).
+According to the results of the current study, all implants in both groups had the maximum reverse torque.
+The reverse torque test was introduced by Roberts et al, (10) in 1984 and was later developed by Johansson and Albrektsson (11, 12).
+It is among the most reliable techniques to assess the implant-alveolar bone integrity and is very accurate in estimating the clinical BIC.
+However, the reverse torque test is an aggressive method, which is highly destructive and should solely be used in animal models (13, 14).

-The results of the current study revealed that short-term administration of prednisolone had negative effect on the osseointegration process.
-In both 1st and 4th week it was demonstrated that BIC of study group was significantly lower than control group.
-In accordance with the present findings, Carvas et al (8) found deleterious changes in BIC of the inserted implants in the rabbits’ tibia after 18 weeks of methylprednisolone administration.
-Although the findings of Carvas et al (8) and current study are comparable, there are various differences in the study design and interpretations; firstly they evaluated glucocorticoids’ effect on the osseointegration process in a rabbit model while we investigated it on a canine model which has further proximity with human species in comparison to rabbit (15).
-Secondly, they inserted implants in the tibia bone which has less similarity to human jaw when compared with dog’s alveolar bone (15).
-Thirdly, they investigated the long term effect of corticosteroids while we investigated the short term effect of prednisolone.
-Fourthly, Carvas et al (8) evaluated the BIC after 12 weeks while we evaluated it after 1 and 4 weeks which would light up the changes during the osseointegration process.
+The results of the current study revealed that short-term administration of prednisolone had a negative effect on the osseointegration process.
+At both 1 and 4 weeks, it was demonstrated that BIC of the study group was significantly lower than that of controls.
+In accordance with the present findings, Carvas et al. (8) found deleterious changes in BIC of the inserted implants in rabbit tibias after 18 weeks of methylprednisolone administration.
+Although the findings of Carvas et al, (8) and the current study are comparable, there are several differences in the study design and interpretations; firstly they evaluated a rabbit model while we used a canine model (15).
+Secondly, they inserted implants in the tibia bone, which has less similarity to the human jaw (15).
+Thirdly, they investigated the long-term effect of corticosteroids while we investigated the short-term effect of prednisolone.

-Based on the literature, 18 weeks administration of corticosteroids is sufficient to induce osteoporosis in an animal model (16); however, osteoporosis is a long term side effect of corticosteroids.
-One of the short term effects of corticosteroids is their anti-inflammatory effect which is beneficial in immune-mediated systemic disorders including lupus erythematosus, rheumatoid arthritis, polyarteritis nodosa, asthma, and allergies (17).
-In the mentioned disorders, the first treatment step is to administer high doses of glucocorticoids to suppress the phenomena acutely.
-Following the resolution of disorder’s signs, the dosage of the glucocorticoid gradually decreases rather than ceasing its administration promptly (18).
-In the current study, to simulate the treatment protocol of the mentioned disorders in human, the adjusted dosage of prednisolone to a canine model was 4 mg/day prednisolone for 4 weeks followed by 2 mg/day for another 4 weeks (19).
+Based on the literature, 18 weeks administration of corticosteroids is sufficient to induce osteoporosis in an animal model (16); however, osteoporosis is a long-term side effect of corticosteroids.
+One of the short-term effects of corticosteroids is their anti-inflammatory effect, which is beneficial in immune-mediated systemic disorders including lupus erythematosus, rheumatoid arthritis, polyarteritis nodosa, asthma, and allergy (17).
+In the mentioned disorders, the first treatment step is to administer high doses of glucocorticoids to acutely suppress the phenomena.
+Following the resolution of signs of the disorder, the dosage of the glucocorticoid is gradually decreased (18).
+In the current study, to simulate treatment protocol of aforementioned disorders in human, the adjusted dosage of prednisolone to a canine model was 4 mg/day prednisolone for 4 weeks followed by 2 mg/day for another 4 weeks (19).

-The anti-inflammatory properties of prednisolone is through the lipocortin-1 (annexin-1) synthesis; Lipocortin-1 suppresses phospholipase A2 along with eicosanoid production and inhibits various leukocyte inflammatory events including epithelial adhesion, chemotaxis, migration, and phagocytosis.
-Hence, glucocorticoids not only suppress the immune response they also prohibit synthesis of prostaglandins and leukotrienes (two main inflammatory markers).
+The anti-inflammatory properties of prednisolone are due to the lipocortin-1 (annexin-1) synthesis.
+Lipocortin-1 suppresses phospholipase A2 and eicosanoid production and it inhibits various leukocyte inflammatory events including epithelial adhesion, chemotaxis, migration, and phagocytosis.
+Hence, glucocorticoids not only suppress the immune response, they also inhibit synthesis of prostaglandins and leukotrienes (two main inflammatory markers).
 Glucocorticoids inhibit the synthesis of prostaglandins at the level of phospholipase A2 in addition to the level of cyclooxygenase (COX-1 and COX-2) (9).